Key takeaways

 referral-rock-integrations

-Although relationship marketing’s traditionally broken down into 5 levels, all the levels are meant to lead to customer loyalty and engagement when used as part of a wider relationship marketing strategy.
-And to build a relationship, there’s often nothing better than delivering personalized gestures.
+All five levels are meant to lead to customer loyalty and engagement as part of a wider relationship marketing strategy.
+But the best personalized efforts don’t always fit neatly into one level.

 One famous example involves apparel brand Moosejaw.
 A Moosejaw customer ordered a hoodie for his then-girlfriend before Christmas, but his girlfriend broke up with him shortly before the holiday.
 So, he reached out to Moosejaw to return the hoodie, and explained that he was returning it because of the breakup.

-Moosejaw seized this opportunity and sent the customer a care package with several Moosejaw shirts, along with a personalized note saying they were sorry that his girlfriend broke up with him.
-Moosejaw’s relationship marketing strategy worked so well because it was personalized to the situation, sent without expecting anything in return, and aimed at cultivating a long-term relationship with the brand.
-I’m sure that Moosejaw’s relationship with this customer lasted into the long term, unlike the relationship with his girlfriend.
+Moosejaw seized the opportunity and sent him a care package with several shirts and a personalized note saying they were sorry about the breakup.
+It worked because it was personalized to the situation, sent without expecting anything in return, and aimed at cultivating a long-term relationship with the brand.

 How can marketers implement relationship marketing?